Lamare Bogarde: Return to Aston Villa

 On 17 July 2024, Bogarde made an appearance for Aston Villa during a 3–0 friendly win against EFL League Two club Walsall.
 On 20 August 2024, Bogarde signed a new contract with Aston Villa and was moved into the first team squad.

 On 31 August 2024, Bogarde made his Premier League debut, starting a 2–1 away victory over Leicester City.
 And was ultimately named in BBC Sport's Team of the Week.
 Bogarde started Villa's first Champions League in 41 years against Swiss club Young Boys in a 3–0 win.
 Over the first half of the 2024–25 season, Bogarde became somewhat of a utility player for Aston Villa, filling in at centre back, right back and his natural position of defensive midfield as injuries and other absences called for him to do so.

 On 7 April 2025, Bogarde signed a contract extension with Aston Villa.

 International career

 Lamare Bogarde has been capped at several youth levels for the Netherlands between 2019 and 2023 at under-15, under-16, under-18 and under-20 levels.

 Bogarde received a Netherlands U21 call-up in March 2025 alongside his Villa teammate Ian Maatsen.
 On 21 March 2025, Bogarde made his debut for the U21s in a 2–1 friendly victory over Italy, in which he was sent off for two bookable offences, one of two red cards the Netherlands received on the night.

+Style of play

+Predominantly a defensive midfielder, Bogarde can also be deployed as a centre-back, and has frequently played as a right-back under Unai Emery.